ihasTaco/RP-Discord-Server-Status/README.md

 :white_check_mark: | Easy to configure and change settings<br>
 :white_check_mark: | Automatically update settings, without bot restart<br>
 :white_check_mark: | Decent debug setting<br>
-:x: | Show player graph<br>
+:white_check_mark: | Show player graph<br>

 # What needs some work?
-- Eventually I will need to rewrite the code, this is literally one of the first builds where *EVERYTHING* is in and working great.

-# What's next?
-Eventually, I would like to add player graphs, to show player trends and stuff like that, but whenever I rewrite the code I can work on that.
+- Mostly everything is done, at this point I will be looking at other bots and trying to implement features from those bots

 # Supported Games